coderdojo-neusiedl/dynamic-webpage/README.md

 ## installation

-This section describes how to install the workshop template.
+This section describes how to install the workshop project.

 1. create a folder on your hard disk and open a command line box
 2. execute `git clone https://github.com/coderdojo-neusiedl/dynamic-webpage.git`